EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 - **name** is the name of your package.
 Pretty straightforward, but it doesn't allow spaces or capitals, otherwise I would've capitalized the I.
 - **author** is you!
 Mine is `"Evan Hahn <me@evanhahn.com> (https://evanhahn.com)"` but that's probably not yours.
 - **version** is the semantic version.
 You can [read a lot about semantic versioning](https://semver.org/), but here's a quick rundown: there are three positive integers, `A.B.C`.
-Increment `C` when you fix bugs.
+Increment `C` when you fix bugs or make performance improvements.
 Increment `B` when you add features but don't break old code.
 Increment `A` when you'll break old code.
 And when `A` is 0, _there are no rules_.
 For now, there are no rules.
 - **main** is the entry point.
 When you say `require('startinterval')` from another file, it'll point to `index.js`.

 That's a really basic `package.json`.
 Let's write the code.